zahur76/MilestoneProject_2/README.md

 7. When the game was completed and the fun facts would appear it would briefly show the previous character info.
 This issue was addressed by adding a loading bar gif when ever the fun facts function was called and no repsonse from the API had been obtained.

+8. A hover effect was introduced to improve card selection.